COVID-Secure Events with Business Fours

 - Back-to-back and side-to-side interaction is encouraged, rather than face-to-face, whenever possible.

-- Cloth face coverings are most essential in times when physical distancing is difficult and we require the use of cloth face coverings among venue staff.
+- Face coverings are most essential in times when physical distancing is difficult and we require the use of face coverings among venue staff.

 - We believe it is responsible to encourage attendees ahead of the event to bring and use cloth face coverings whilst indoors at the event.

-- Cloth face coverings are meant to protect other people in case the wearer is unknowingly infected but does not have symptoms.
-Cloth face coverings are not surgical masks or respirators.
-They are not personal protective equipment.
+- Face coverings are meant to protect other people in case the wearer is unknowingly infected but does not have symptoms.

 - We will endeavour to ensure adequate supplies to support healthy hygiene behaviours are in place.
-Supplies include soap, water, hand sanitizer containing at least 60 percent alcohol, paper towels, tissues, disinfectant wipes, cloth face coverings.
+Supplies include soap, water, hand sanitizer containing at least 60% alcohol, paper towels, tissues, disinfectant wipes, cloth face coverings.